 Computer and network access

 - Priority for computer use is given to MIT users, except for government document depository access, which is made equally available to all.

-- Please note that access to some electronic resources is restricted to current students, faculty and staff of MIT, due to licensing agreements.
-Details are available at information desks.
+- Be aware that, due to licensing agreements, access to many electronic resources is restricted to current students, faculty, and staff of MIT.

 For information on wireless access to MITnet, consult Wireless MITnet access@MIT.